Privacy & Data Security

-Sharon has drafted and negotiated commercial agreements, including strategic alliance, technology license, patent license, development, service, supply, distribution, and marketing agreements.
-She has advised clients on intellectual property and privacy issues in connection with mergers and acquisitions, asset purchases and sales, financings, and initial public offerings.
+Sharon has drafted and negotiated commercial agreements, including strategic alliance, technology license, patent license, development, service, supply, distribution, marketing, and co-branded card agreements.
+She has also advised clients regarding implementing device ecosystems and drafted the appropriate agreements between the various ecosystem players.
+In addition, she has advised clients on intellectual property and privacy issues in connection with initial public offerings, mergers and acquisitions, asset purchases and sales, and financings.
 The International Association of Privacy Professionals has designated Sharon as a Certified Information Privacy Professional.

-Sharon represents clients ranging from large public companies to start-ups in a variety of industries, including the Internet, software, financial, wireless device, hardware, clean technology, outsourcing, gaming, and biotechnology industries.
+Sharon represents clients ranging from large public companies to start-ups in a variety of technology sectors, including the Internet, mobile device and connected device ecosystem, software, financial, payment, e-commerce, cloud-based service and platform, smart home, hardware, clean technology, outsourcing, gaming, analytics, and biotechnology sectors.

 Previously, she served as senior corporate counsel for a crowdfunding web company, where she balanced legal requirements and business needs to advance the company's business objectives, including in product development, program launches, and company policies and practices.